-The Office is committed to understanding the needs of Aboriginal people and people from culturally and linguistically diverse backgrounds and setting objectives to overcome barriers in service delivery for these groups.
-The Office regularly assesses the impact of our service delivery practices on Aboriginal people and people from culturally and linguistically diverse backgrounds.
+The Office is committed to understanding the needs of Aboriginal people and people from CaLD backgrounds and setting objectives to overcome barriers in service delivery for these groups.
+The Office regularly assesses the impact of our service delivery practices on Aboriginal people and people from CaLD backgrounds.

-In 2020-21, the Office's Aboriginal staff continued work to raise awareness and improve accessibility to the Office for Aboriginal people as well as providing expert advice and support relating to the needs of Aboriginal people for staff undertaking the Office's functions.
+In 2021-22, the Office's Aboriginal staff continued work to raise awareness and improve accessibility to the Office for Aboriginal people as well as providing expert advice and support relating to the needs of Aboriginal people for staff undertaking the Office's functions.

-In 2020-21, the Office continued implementation of the Aboriginal Action Plan, a comprehensive whole-of-office plan to address the significant disadvantage faced by Aboriginal people in Western Australia.
+In 2021-22, the Office continued implementation of the Aboriginal Action Plan, a comprehensive whole-of-office plan to address the significant disadvantage faced by Aboriginal people in Western Australia.
 The plan contributes to an overall goal of developing an organisation that is welcoming and culturally safe for Aboriginal people and meets the unique needs of the Aboriginal community it serves.

-In addition to the Aboriginal Action Plan, the Office continued with its Regional Awareness and Accessibility Program in 2020-21.
+In addition to the Aboriginal Action Plan, the Office continued with its Regional Awareness and Accessibility Program in 2021-22.
 The Program recognises the historical under-representation of Aboriginal people accessing the Office's services and focuses on access for Aboriginal and regional Western Australians.
 This Program is an important way for the Office to: